yafp/SCCM/Compliance_Settings/Readme.md

 # Compliance Settings - Ideas for Configuration Item (CI)
 ## About
-I am simply collecting here some ideas and example codes/configs for **Configuration Items (CI)** in SCCM.
+I small and simple collecting of ideas and example codes/configs for **Configuration Items (CI)** in SCCM.

 ## Configuration Items